lz2510/Tech/oauth2.md

 An OAuth Refresh Token is a string that the OAuth client can use to get a new access token without the user's interaction.

+The refresh token exists to enable authorization servers to use short lifetimes for access tokens without needing to involve the user when the token expires.

+Refresh token is long term, for example tiktok is 1 year.

 https://oauth.net/2/refresh-tokens/

 ### How about refresh token expired